SekaiCTF 2024 challenges

 6. Craft an exploit script and run it on a challenge machine.

-Inspecting the Dockerfile and application script
+Inspecting the Dockerfile and app source

 from starlette.applications import Starlette